brean/godot-robotics-sources/README.md

 There is already some very advanced and open source Robotics simulation systems out there, for example [Gazebo](http://gazebosim.org/) or [MARS](https://github.com/rock-simulation/mars), but its always good to have alternatives.

 ### Create User interfaces for Web and other devices
-Godot is already used in the industry for use in Robot for exactly that, but tutorials for exactly that use case is missing.
+Godot is already used in the industry for exactly that, but documented use-cases and tutorials for beginners are missing.

 ## Benefits from using Godot in Robotics
 - Fast and Realistic 3D Graphics including lighting (especially with Godot 4 - important for Robot Perception/Computer Vision training)